John-Abbott-College/4A8-Notes/12_Milestones_3_and_4_help.md

 **SUGGESTED END OF SPRINT 2**

+**What needs to be done for the GetBudgetItems.... methods for Sprint 2:**

+* GetBudgetItems: should query the database directly, instead of calling List() on the Expenses or Categories instances.
+We should not be doing SQL-like manipulations on Lists now that we have a database to work on.

+* GetBudgetItemsByMonth/ByCategory: Do not call GetBudgetItems to figure out the groups.
+Use a database query to get the Month/Category groups instead.
+When building the BudgetItemByMonth/Category for each group however, you can call GetBudgetItems() with the appropriate filtering to get the BudgetItems list to set as the Details property of the BudgetItemByMonth/Category

+* GetBudgetDictionaryByCategoryAndMonth: no implementation changes needed!
+Calls GetBudgetItemsByMonth internally.
+Unit tests should pass.

-**HomeBudget Constructor to use for internediate state where Categories are in the database and expenses are still in XML files**
+**HomeBudget Constructor to use for intermediate state where Categories are in the database and expenses are still in XML files**
 ```csharp
 public HomeBudget(String databaseFile, String expensesXMLFile, bool newDB=false)
 {